Baxter of California After Shave Balm Review

 Review

-Results you may expect from using Baxter of California After Shave Balm:
+Does Baxter of California After Shave Balm Work?

-Quite moisturizing: Baxter of California After Shave Balm has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Baxter of California After Shave Balm is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a maximum humectancy of 10 out of 10, primarily due to the high content of Glycerin (est. ≈6.0%).